 This is the most performed attack among public wifi hotspots.
 As the title entails, a MITM attack enables attackers to place themselves between two users/connections while intercepting the data and making the victim’s device think the hacker’s machine is the access point to the internet.

 This attack clones an existing wireless network name and deceives you thinking that you are connecting to a secure wi-fi hotspot.
-For example, when logging in the free Wi-Fi at your hotel somewhere nearby, a hacker is boosting a stronger Wi-Fi signal off of their laptop, tricking you into using it by labelling it with the hotel’s name.
+For example, when logging in the free Wi-Fi at a coffee shop somewhere nearby a hacker is boosting a stronger Wi-Fi signal off of their laptop, tricking you into using it by labelling it with the cafe’s name.
 Once in, this allows the attacker to have access to your sensitive data and monitor your activity without you knowing.

 What can be done?